no10ds/DEPRECATED-rapid-api/docs/guides/usage/usage.md

 - Can contain any symbol of `. - _ @`
 - Must be between 3 and 128 characters

-#### Scopes you can grant to the client
+#### Permissions you can grant to the client

-Depending on what permission you would like to grant the onboarding client, the relevant scope(s) must be assigned.
+Depending on what permission you would like to grant the onboarding client, the relevant permission(s) must be assigned.
 Available choices are:

 - `READ_ALL` - allow client to read any dataset